colewebb/slipknot/README.md

 # slipknot
 Slipknot is a program, rendered in Python, for Linux, that gives new names to commands that you use a lot.
-It has at its core the dream of ultimate user configurability, where the computer confirms to what you want, not the other way around.
+It has at its core the dream of ultimate user configurability, where the computer conforms to what you want, not the other way around.

 It does this by tapping into a user-created database that containing a list of equivalence statements.